MAXQDA’s Mixed Methods Features

 Yet another way to combine quantitative data and your codes or categorical variables.
 Calculate various variables and their percentages (means, standard deviations, etc.) for qualitative typologies.

 Researchers that analyze their data with scaled content analysis processes can create categorical variables from the code system: a code – which has subcodes that place text segments on a scale (e.g. a scale of how authoritarian the subject’s teaching style is) – can be transformed into a variable in just a few mouse clicks.

 Every document in the project will then be assigned the appropriate value based on the subcode assigned most often in that document.
-This would allow you, for example, to use the automatic activation function to only activate those documents in your data set that contain interviews with teachers showing a highly authoritarian teaching style.
+This allows you to use the automatic activation function to only activate those documents in your data set that contain interviews with teachers showing a highly authoritarian teaching style.